PRESENTATIONS, WORKSHOPS & READINGS

 Open Source Blogs and Wikis – NYNJASTAR – June 19, 2006, Princeton University

-This joint presentation with Blake Haggerty (NJIT) examines why student satisfaction evaluations at many universities are typically lower for online course as compared to face-to-face alternatives.
+This joint presentation with our instructional designer Blake Haggerty (NJIT) examined why student satisfaction evaluations at many universities are typically lower for online course as compared to face-to-face alternatives.
 This study examined New Jersey Institute of Technology’s efforts to determine whether faculty development or the use of specific course components in WebCT can minimize this discrepancy.

 Before working in instructional technology and teaching in higher ed, Ken taught for many years in K-12 where rubrics have been used extensively and with great success.
 Bonnie is an instructional design specialist in Monmouth’s Faculty Resource Center and presents regularly on the creation and use of rubrics for assessment.